-While dental health issues, such as tooth decay and sensitive teeth, might seem inconsequential now, they ultimately may worsen over time, in the process creating other health issues.
-Oral health is so important not only because it is relevant to the well-being of your teeth, but also because it impacts the health of your entire body.
-To ensure oral health and avoid the common following dental problems, it's important that you take Preventative measures, both in and out of the dental office.
+Although dental health issues, such as tooth decay and sensitive teeth, might seem inconsequential now, they may ultimately worsen as time passes, in the process creating other health issues.
+Oral health is so critical not only because it is relevant to the well-being of your teeth, but also because it impacts the health of your entire body.
+To ensure oral health and avoid the common following dental problems, it's essential that you take Preventative measures, both in and out of the dental office.

-Tooth decay, also known as caries, is a preventable dental disease.
+Tooth decay, also referred to as caries, is a preventable dental disease.
 This type of damage occurs when bacteria in your mouth make acid, which ultimately eats away at your enamel.
 Your teeth and gums are constantly exposed to great amounts of sugars and starches from the food and drinks you consume.
-Carbohydrate-rich foods such as candy, cookies, and soft drinks leave deposits on your teeth.
+Carbohydrate-rich foods such as candy, cookies, and soft drinks in particular leave considerable deposits on your teeth.

-Gum disease, or periodontal disease, is an ongoing bacterial infection of the gum line and the bone around your teeth.
+Gum disease, otherwise known as periodontal disease, is an ongoing bacterial infection of the gum line and the bone around your teeth.
 The initial stage of this infection starts with a sticky film of bacteria called plaque.
 This early stage of the disease is known as gingivitis, causes the gums to bleed and become red and swollen.
-As the disease progresses to periodontitis, teeth may fall out, or need to be removed by a dentist.
+As the disease progresses to periodontitis, it may cause teeth to fall out, or need to be removed by a dentist.
 Gum disease is highly preventable and can usually be avoided by daily brushing and flossing.
 Possible indicators of gum disease include consistent bad breath and a bad taste in the mouth.

 When food particles are left in your mouth and deteriorate, a buildup of plaque and bacteria can occur.
 This buildup of bacteria may cause bad breath.
 While certain foods, such as garlic or anchovies, also can create temporary bad breath, consistent bad breath may be a sign of gum disease or another dental problem.